jimmyyx/Moodify/README.md

 # Moodify
-Android app that takes photo and plays songs corresponding to the mood of the photos
+Android app that takes a photo and plays songs corresponding to the detected mood of the photo.

+First place winner at StartHacks 2017